transistorfet/molten/README.md

   the class members

 - Exceptions have finally been added using the setjmp/longjmp functions

+- Enums have been added but with a lot of limitations.
+It's not possible to use an enum inside itself (eg. to make a tree data structure).
+It also doesn't properly calculate the enum size, because that will require having the target architecture info.

 I'd be happy to hear of any additional features ideas or suggestions, if you'd like to leave them under "Issues" on github.